Negative SEO: How competitors can ruin your rankings, and how to make sure they don't

 4. Heavy crawling

 When they don't know better, a desperate competitor may try and crash your site altogether (here is a real-life example).
-Mainly, this is achieved by forcefully crawling the site and thus causing heavy server load.
+This Black Hat SEO trick is achieved by forcefully crawling the site and thus causing heavy server load.
 This may slow down the site or even crash it altogether.
 If search engines can't access your site when it's down, you'll definitely lose some crawl budget there; if this happens for a few times in a row… You guessed it — you might get de-ranked.

 How to stay safe: If you notice that your site is becoming slower, or, worse, crashes altogether, a wise thing to do is contact your hosting company or webmaster — they should be able to tell you where the load is coming from.
 If you know a thing or two about server logs though, here are some detailed instructions on finding the villain crawlers in the logs and blocking them with robots.txt and .htaccess.